Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Truncations of supergravity

 The $(2,0)$ supersymmetric truncation of the $(4,0)$ conformal supergravity reduces to $N=4$ supergravity coupled to 5 vector multiplets in $d=5$ with the global symmetry group $SO(5,5)\times SO(1,1)$ which is also the global symmetry group of the 6 dimensional theory with the moduli space

 The tensor fields of the six dimensional theory form the (10+1) representation of $SO(5,5) \times SO(1,1)$.
 The resulting supergravity can be gauged in $d=5$ to obtain Yang-Mills Einstein supergravity theories with various possible gauge groups, in particular $SU(2)\times U(1)$.
-Since it is generally believed that $5d$ super Yang-Mills describes an interacting $(2,0)$ theory in $d=6$ this implies that fully non-linear $(4,0)$ theory must also admit novel interactions corresponding to various gaugings of maximal supergravity in $d=5$ or in $d=4$.
-Not all gaugings of maximal supergravity are expected to have uplifts to "gauged" (4,0) theories since gaugings in general introduce potentials and anti-de Sitter as well as de Sitter vacua.
+Since it is generally believed that strongly coupled phase of $5d$ maximal super Yang-Mills is described by an interacting $(2,0)$ theory in $d=6$ this raises the question whether there exist deformations of the non-linear $(4,0)$ theory that correspond to various gaugings of maximal supergravity in $d=5$ or in $d=4$.
+In general not all gaugings of maximal supergravity are expected to have uplifts to higher dimensions since gaugings in general introduce potentials with anti-de Sitter as well as de Sitter vacua.